 Many types of software are used by students taking courses from K-State.
 The university provides free download of some software and suggestions on how to purchase other software.
 Visit the Information Technology Services website to find out about available software through K-State.

-Additional information about technology needs can be found on the Global Campus website Technology in Your Course.
+Additional information about technology needs can be found on the K-State Online Technology Services website.

 - Ask a Librarian